Hello future, or current adopters! We are so excited that you're here :).

 Typical wait times (for waitlist folks):

-Males: Approximately 4-8 weeks.
+Males: Approximately 8-12 weeks

-Females: Approximately 6-12 weeks.
+Females: Approximately 6-12 weeks

+Although you are welcome to submit an application without joining the waitlist, non-waitlist applications are generally meant for times when we have rats available immediately, or for folks who want to have an approved application on hand but aren't ready to adopt (applications are valid for 6 months).
 If you choose not to join our waitlist, it is hard to predict availability.
 We generally do not have pups available after our waitlist is fulfilled, but that is dependent on how many pups we get in each litter and how many litters we have.

 Variety, Color, etc Availability: